frederic-perez/AmE-dictionary/data/idioms.md

 __speak volumes__ :two: To reveal or indicate a great deal about someone or something. _How you react to challenges speaks volumes about your character._
 __spell it out__ For example, “let me spell it out for you,” is another way to say “let me make it very clear and easy to understand.”
 __spill the beans__ :two: To reveal something that was meant to be a secret. _We had everything organized for Bruce’s surprise party, but Kate accidentally spilled the beans to him at work._
+__spill the tea__ _slang_ To share or reveal gossip.
+“Tea” is a slang term for gossip. _OK, what happened at Blair’s party last night?
+Spill the tea!_
 __spin (one’s) wheels__ :four: To waste one’s time or energy idly or frivolously; to neither progress nor regress, but remain in a fixed, neutral position.
 Expend effort with no result, as in _We’re just spinning our wheels here while management tries to make up its mind._ This idiom, with its image of a vehicle in snow or sand that spins its wheels but cannot move, dates from the mid-1900s. _Feel like you’ve been spinning your wheels in your job search?_ _It’s way too easy for this mentality to lead to spinning your wheels on something that’s not working._ _They kept me on to manage what’s left of this division, but to be honest, I’ve just been spinning my wheels here for the last couple of years._
 __split hairs__ :two: Argue or worry about small details.
 __spoiled for choice__ Having an abundance of suitable or ideal options from which to choose, such that it may be difficult to make a decision.
 Primarily heard in US. _Between video games, television, and the Internet, kids these days are being brought up spoiled for choice when it comes to their entertainment._